mrmacright/Metal-HUD-Mobile-Config/README.md

 4. Re-open the App and hopefully your device will appear!

 ### Still not working?
-Execute the following commands in order to fix common issues.
+Open Terminal and run the following commands in order to fix common issues.

 Install Command Line Tools
 ```